plextechSC/lucid-calib/README.md

     └── ...
 ```

+> **Important:** Image and PCD file names must match.
+The pipeline uses PCD filenames as the source of truth and expects corresponding images with the same base name (e.g., `000000.pcd` requires `000000.png`).
+Mismatched names like `frame.pcd` and `image_capture_001.png` will cause the calibration to fail.

 ### Using Pre-made Masks

 If you have pre-generated masks, place them in the input data folder and the pipeline will automatically detect and use them: